derberg/Documenting-REST-API---Workshop-Script/docu/using_docu_tool.md

 2. Navigate to its local clone in the terminal,

-3. Call the following command: `npm start`
+3. Call the following command: `npm run prepare` to install all the dependencies

+4. Now call `npm run init` to install inject content into the template

+5. Call `npm run start` to start documentation server locally

-4. Once the start is completed, open in the browser the following link: http://localhost:9778/
+6. Once the start is completed, open in the browser the following link: http://127.0.0.1/:9778/

 ## Publishing to GitHub Pages

-The easiest solution is to publish the API Doc portal on GitHub pages.
+The easiest solution is to publish the API Doc portal on GitHub pages as this service is for free.
 Of course the generated API Doc portal files can be hosted on any other server as it is pure static content.

 1. Create new repository with the following name: `your_github_username.github.io`.
 It must be public and initialized (You do it in UI during creation).